 Over the last two decades, e-commerce has constantly evolved through several trends and iterations.
 Today, the cloud, mobile devices and apps are redefining how brands and their customers engage and interact.
 Tomorrow, new concepts, new trends and new technologies may again lead to new consumer behaviours and expectations, taking e-commerce in yet another direction.

-The way that people buy and sell now is completely different, and we should expect the current pace of change to continue, if not increase over time.
+The way that people buy and sell now is completely different than before, and we should expect the current pace of change to continue, if not accelerate over time.
 As a result, choosing the right e-commerce platform is about more than your current e-commerce strategy.
 The best e-commerce platform is one that still proves to be the right choice in five or ten years’ time.